ChrishonWyllie/Celestial/README.md

 extension ViewController: URLCachableViewDelegate {

     func urlCachableView(_ view: URLCachableView, didFinishDownloading media: Any) {
-        // Image has finished downloading and will be cached if cachePolicy is set to .allow }
+        // Image has finished downloading and will be cached to specified cache location }

     func urlCachableView(_ view: URLCachableView, downloadFailedWith error: Error) {